This shrimp ceviche is light and packed with fresh citrus flavor.

 - 1 cup jicama diced, or diced peeled apple

 - ¼ cup red onion finely chopped

 - kosher salt and fresh ground pepper

-In a small bowl, whisk together the lemon, lime and orange juice to combine.
-Pour 1/2 cup of the citrus juice over the shrimp and toss to combine.
-Allow the shrimp to marinade in the juice for 15 minutes.
+- In a small bowl, whisk together the lemon, lime, and orange juice to combine.
+Pour ½ cup of the citrus juice over the shrimp and toss to combine.
+Allow the shrimp to marinate in the juice for 15 minutes.

 - Add the tomato, jalapeño, jicama (or apple), cilantro and red onion to the shrimp.
 Toss the ingredients to combine and allow to marinade for an additional 10 minutes.
 Stir in the avocado and remaining juices.

 - Season the ceviche with salt and pepper to taste.
 Serve immediately with tortilla chips, if desired.

 Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.

 © SpendWithPennies.com.
 Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media is strictly prohibited.
 Please view my photo use policy here.